-How Origin Vets Bonds for Our Multifamily Credit Fund
+How Origin Vets Bonds for Our Private Credit Fund

 As real estate equity investors, Origin Investments pays close attention to the quality, value and market momentum of our property acquisitions.
 When we participate in the bond market, the same risk analysis applies.
 Every asset in our Multifamily Credit Fund bond portfolio is vetted by Freddie Mac, then double-checked using our rigorous due diligence process.